NothingSpecific/BetterNCR/README.md

 ---

 If you want an Essentials replacement that won't decide on your behalf what plugins you're allowed on your server, I'm working on a from-scratch reimplementation that aims to respect the pricipals of libre software.
-My reimplementation will have the same functionality built-in and enabled by default, although you will be able to opt into chat reporting on your server if you really want to.
+My reimplementation will block chat reports by default, although you will be able to opt into chat reporting on your server if you really want to.

 ---